Jennie Lee, Baroness Lee of Asheridge: Education

 Lee was educated at Beath High School and was dux of the school in her final year.
 The Carnegie Trust, Fife County Council and the Fife Education Authority agreed to pay her university fees and she attended the University of Edinburgh as a student teacher.
 She later won a bursary to study law.

 At university she joined the Labour Club, the Edinburgh University Women's Union and the editorial board of the student newspaper.
 One of her first campaigns was to elect Bertrand Russell as Rector of the University.
-After graduating initially in 1927 with a MA, a LLB and a teaching certificate, she worked as a teacher in Cowdenbeath.
+After graduating initially in 1927 with an MA, an LLB and a teaching certificate, she worked as a teacher in Cowdenbeath.

 First term as MP

 Lee was adopted as the ILP candidate for the North Lanarkshire constituency, which she won at a 1929 by-election, becoming the youngest woman member of the House of Commons.
 At the time of the by-election, women under the age of 30 were not yet able to vote.
+Her victory meant that she became the first Labour woman to represent a Scottish seat in the House of Commons.
 She was re-elected at the subsequent 1929 general election.

-In Westminster she immediately came into conflict with the Labour Party's leadership in the commons.
+In Westminster she immediately came into conflict with the Labour Party's leadership in the Commons.
 She insisted on being sponsored by Robert Smillie and her old friend James Maxton to be introduced to the Commons, rather than by the leadership's preferred choice of sponsors.
 Lee also associated with Ellen Wilkinson.

 Lee's first speech was an attack on the budget proposals of Winston Churchill (accusing him "of 'cant, corruption, and incompetence', her gestures more fitting to the storming of platforms than the measured tones expected from a young MP in the house") that met even with his approval, with him offering his congratulations after their exchange in the Commons.
 Lee forged a parliamentary reputation as a left-winger, allying herself to Maxton and the other ILP members.
 She was totally opposed to Ramsay MacDonald's decision to form a coalition National Government, and in the 1931 general election lost her seat in parliament to Unionist candidate William Anstruther-Gray.